 The starter kit will be available in several different formats as they are made available by the various manufacturers.
-As of the publication of this E-Book, the first starter kit is available from ThingMagic, a JADAK brand.
+As of the publication of this E-Book, the first starter kit has been developed by ThingMagic, a JADAK brand.
 This reader is a standalone reader.
 When starter kits from other manufacturers are announced, information will be added to the RAIN RFID website.